Parallel entangling gate operations and two-way quantum communication in spin chains: Model

 We plot the scaling of $\mathcal{F}^{max}{=}(\overline{F}_{1}^{max}(\tau){+} \overline{F}_{2}^{max}(\tau)){/}2$ with $N$ in Fig.~\ref{fig:FvsN}(a) for our both strategies.
 As the length increases the gate fidelity decreases slowly.
-Nonetheless, even for a pretty long chain of size $N=30$ the gate fidelity $\mathcal{F}^{max}$ still exceeds $0.92$.
+Nonetheless, even for a pretty long chain of size $N{=}30$ the gate fidelity $\mathcal{F}^{max}$ still exceeds $0.92$.
 This shows the high-quality performance of parallel gate operation between two pairs of users.
-As the results illustrate, in chain with large scale, the first strategy offers better performance over the second one in terms of the gate fidelity.
-The desired gate duration $\tau{\in}[1,500]/J$ for different $N$'s is plotted in Fig.~\ref{fig:FvsN}(b) for both $\bm{S1}$ and $\bm{S2}$ and its irregular fluctuations comes as a consequence of the fast oscillations in $\mathcal{F}$ due to applied local magnetic fields $h_{\nu}$'s.
-In the case of $\bm{S1}$, the optimal exchange coupling $J_{0}^{opt}/J{\in}[0.01,1]$ behaves independent from the chain length and is obtained as $0.04$ for all $N$'s, consisting with the results of~\citep{yousefjani2019simultaneous,bayat2015measurement}.
-In our second strategy, the optimal magnetic fields on the end sites of the chain, i.e., $h_0^{opt}/J{\in}[20,40]$, is reported in Fig.~\ref{fig:FvsN}(c) and shows that for the considered chains, applying $21{<}h_{0}^{opt}/J{<}27$ is adequate for establishing effective end-to-end interaction between registers.
+As the results illustrate, in large chains the first strategy offers better performance over the second one in terms of the gate fidelity.
+The desired gate operation time $\tau$ which is optimized over the interval $t{\in}[1,500]/J$ for different $N$'s is plotted in Fig.~\ref{fig:FvsN}(b) for both $\bm{S1}$ and $\bm{S2}$.
+The irregular fluctuations in times is due to the fact that all the parameters are optimized for each chain and thus $\tau$ does not behave monotonically with the chain length.
+In particular, the most responsible parameter for the irregularities in time is $J_0$ ($h_{0}$) in strategy $\bm{S1}$ ($\bm{S2}$) which determines the effective Hamiltonian between the registers $A$ and $B$.
+Alternatively, one can fix theses parameters and only optimize the local fields on the registers, i.e., $h_{\nu}$, which then results more regularity in time scales~\cite{bayat2015measurement,Lorenzo2017}, though the obtained fidelities will slightly go down.
+Here, we give priority to fidelity instead of regularity in time.
+In the case of $\bm{S1}$, the optimal exchange coupling $J_{0}^{opt}/J{\in}[0.01,1]$ behaves independent from the chain length and is obtained around $0.04$ for all $N$'s, consisting with the results of~\citep{yousefjani2019simultaneous,bayat2015measurement}.
+In our second strategy, the optimal magnetic fields $h_0^{opt}$ on the end sites of the spin chain are obtained by optimizing $h_0/J{\in}[1,40]$, with only considering integer values for simplifying the optimization as the results are robust against small variation of $h_0$.
+The optimal results are reported in Fig.~\ref{fig:FvsN}(c) which show that for the considered chains, applying $21{<}h_{0}^{opt}/J{<}27$ is adequate for establishing effective end-to-end interaction between registers.
 The reminding Hamiltonian parameters, i.e., $h_{\nu}^{opt}{/}J{\in}(-1)^{\nu+1}[0,0.5]$ ($\nu=1,2$), are plotted in Figs.~\ref{fig:FvsN}(d) and (e) as functions of $N$.
-Here, the optimal magnetic fields on the pairs $\{A_1,B_1\}$ and $\{A_2,B_2\}$ are optimized over intervals with opposite sign to increase their energy detuning.
+Note that the optimal magnetic fields $h_1^{opt}$ and $h_2^{opt}$ are optimized over intervals with opposite sign to increase their energy detuning.
+We have used brute-force search for maximizing the fidelity when all the parameters, namely evolution time and Hamiltonian parameters, are varied over relevant intervals.
+Note that the selected intervals for time evolution of the system and Hamiltonian parameters are not fundamental issues and based on the practical constraints on physical systems can be chosen differently.
+To show that the intervals are not fundamental issues, later in the paper, we significantly shorten the time evolution interval which results in a much faster dynamics and still high quality gate operations.